-The Nepal Earthquake - Three Years On
+The Nepal Earthquake

 Three years after the devastating earthquakes struck Nepal affecting the lives of eight million people with death and destruction, World Vision continues to stand with survivors as they build back their lives in the face of the challenges that remain.

-More than 573,688 people in 10 worst hit districts of Nepal have benefitted from World Vision's interventions since the earthquake.
+More than 573,688 people in 10 worst-hit districts of Nepal have benefitted from World Vision's interventions since the earthquake.

 Three years after the devastating earthquakes hit Nepal causing widespread damage affecting the lives of millions, World Vision's partner NGOs have reached out to 573,688 people with education, child protection, health, livelihoods, WASH, cash, shelter and infrastructure interventions in 10 of the most affected districts.
 This April World Vision's partner NGOs are successfully phasing out all the projects activities in the earthquake-affected districts.